Europe Day 4: Prague, Czech Republic | Dancing House | Vltava River | Lennon Wall | Charles Bridge | Prague Book Tunnel | Prague Astronomical Clock

 We cross the river and strolled along the river side.
 I wanted to climb up the Petřín Gardens but KJ do not want to.
 We ended up walking along the garden taking photos.
 We walk to the side of Prague Castle but we did not enter the castle.
 It started raining and we decided to have a early lunch at U Tří jelínků, Nerudova 206/4, 118 00 Malá Strana, Czechia.
 I am glad that I asked how big is the pork knuckle was and decided to buy just 1 portion to share it with KJ.
 It costed us CZK575.00 (SGD$34.18) and we did not manage to finish it as the portion was big.
 The pork knuckle was nice although I still prefer the Singapore version of it.

 We went to the Main City Library where the Prague Book Tunnel is located.
+The place is not far from Charles Bridge.
 The Prague Book Tunnel is located in the Lesser Town neighborhood, this hidden gem offers a unique and immersive experience for literature enthusiasts.
 As you enter the tunnel, you are instantly transported into a world of literary wonders.
 Many tourist will not venture into this library unless you do your homework before coming.

 After the library, we went to the Old Town Square where we see horses waiting for tourist.
 The town square was pretty empty when we were there.
 I thought it will be filled up with Christmas markets.
 From here, you can see the famous Prague Astronomical Clock.